THE POWER OF BELIEF

 Unfortunately, after my father passed away, my mother’s symptoms worsened as the deterioration of cells in her brain affected her memory and ability to paint.
 The portrait of her above was taken by our dear friend, Pepito, during this very challenging time in her life.
 While she has much to overcome on her journey, it’s when she feels beautiful that she understands and recognizes herself the most.
 This serves as the inspiration behind our meaningful whole beauty treatments from around the world which are being performed at my clinic today.

 Besides being a doctor for my patients, I also wanted to serve in the military like my father.
 After intense training and sacrifice, I now serve as a Lieutenant Commander with the US Navy Reserves and the USMC in Tampa, Florida.
 I’m currently responsible for the medical readiness for 1,100 marines & sailors and also one of the few physicians to directly work with the Marines in military training camps like Camp Lejune, performing emergency procedures and stabilization of urgent cases.
 While serving, I have been fortunate to meet some of the most incredible human beings.
-Their sacrifice, courage and strength have inspired me more than they know.
+Their sacrifice, courage and strength inspire me everyday.